maxmind/MaxMind-DB-Reader-php/README.md

 ## Requirements  ##

-This library requires PHP 5.3 or greater (built with BC Math enabled).
+This library requires PHP 5.3 or greater (with BC Math enabled).
 Older versions of PHP are not supported.

 ## Contributing ##